 What counts as a benefit in kind?

-If you provide free accommodation for your employee you are not obliged to pay them the full National Minimum Wage.
-There is something called the Offset Allowance which values accommodation at £52.85 per week so if your employee is live-in and you do not charge them for accommodation you can pay them £52.85 per week less than the minimum wage.
+If you provide free accommodation for your employee, there is something called the Offset Allowance which currently values accommodation at £57.40 per week.
+If your employee is live-in and you do not charge them for accommodation you can pay them £57.40 per week less than the minimum wage.

 A mobile phone is not considered a taxable benefit.